 Health-food chain Sweetgreen is a great example of a restaurant that engages with their following.
 If you scroll through their Instagram page, you’ll see that they constantly repost content made by creators from across platforms and engage with comments.

-Although this isn’t an organic form of marketing, it doesn’t hurt to invest in advertising on social platforms.
+Although this isn’t an organic form of marketing, investing in advertising on social platforms can pay off in a big way.
 You can pay to boost certain posts so that they target larger audiences.
 We understand that some restaurants don’t have the budget to invest in paid social ads, but for bigger businesses, this can be a great way to boost brand recognition and drive traffic to your social pages and website.

 Social ads aren’t restricted to massive corporations like Starbucks and McDonalds.
 Any medium- to large-sized restaurant with the budget can utilize this tactic to boost engagement.